chimpler/async-stream/README.md

 asyncio.run(run())
 ```

-or you can also open from an async stream:
+or you can also open from an async file descriptor using aiofiles:

+    pip install aiofiles

+And then run the following code:
 ```python
 import aiofiles
 import asyncstream